 Pulsz is a popular site from Yellow Social Interactive.
 Though relatively new, it has added games at a rapid clip and now features more than 200 slot titles.
 Pulsz also offers a few table games, including blackjack, roulette, and baccarat.

-A Virtual Gaming Worlds site, Chumba Casino has more than 80 casino games to choose from.
+A Virtual Gaming Worlds site, Chumba Casino has over 80 casino games.
 Most are slots, but you’ll also find blackjack, roulette, and video poker.

 Also from Virtual Gaming Worlds, LuckyLand Slots is a slot-centric sweepstakes site that features over 30 games.